Restorative Dentistry – Gainesville, FL

 At Exceptional Dentistry & Sedation Center, we go above and beyond to ensure patients achieve their healthiest smiles and keep them for a lifetime.
 However, despite our best efforts, sometimes dental decay and damage still happen.
 That’s why our skilled dentists offer a wide array of restorative dentistry services to repair the form, function, and appearance of damaged smiles.
 If you or a loved one have experienced dental damage or decay, please call our friendly team right away.
-We’ll reserve a time for you to visit us as soon as possible, so we can start to rebuild your smile together.
+We’ll reserve a time for you to visit us as soon as possible, so we can start to rebuild your smile together with restorative dentistry in Gainesville, FL.

 Dental Crowns & Bridges

 Dental crowns are custom restorations that fit completely over the top of damaged or decayed teeth.
 They are commonly made from gold, porcelain fused to gold, and ceramic.
 Our team uses only the highest quality materials, and we work with skilled ceramists in our dental labs who offer restorations that look, feel, and function just like natural teeth.
 Patients in need of a dental crown should plan for two appointments at our Gainesville, FL dental office.
-During the first appointment, we’ll carefully prepare the tooth, removing any damaged tooth structure, smoothing the tooth, and making room to accommodate the additional material.
+During the first appointment, we’ll carefully prepare the tooth, removing any damaged tooth structures, smoothing the tooth, and making room to accommodate the additional material.
 Then, we’ll capture an impression of the prepared tooth that will be used by the skilled craftsmen in our dental labs to create the dental crown.
 Before patients leave, we’ll place a temporary crown to protect the prepared tooth.
 Once we receive the final restoration, patients return to have their custom restoration placed.
 In addition to repairing damaged teeth, a row of dental crowns can be fused together and attached to healthy teeth on either side of an empty socket in order to replace one or more consecutive missing teeth.
 These prosthetics are known as fixed bridges.